scyto/smartthings-isy994i/README.md

 # smartthings-isy994i
-Allows a SmartThings hub to control Insteon devices through an ISY-994i
+Allows a SmartThings hub to control Insteon devices through an ISY-994i or through a port forwarder.
+Recognizes dimmers and switches.

 # Usage